Skip to content

 TAVILY_API_KEY=...

-Test the graph build locally
+Test the app locally

 pip install langgraph-cli

-langgraph test
+langgraph up

 Ready!